-Strolling the main streets and window shopping is the best means of shopping.
-The most popular shopping district includes the five pedestrian streets of Stroget although souvenirs can be found throughout the city.
-For well known retailers and high end fashion the department stores of Magasin and Illum make for luxurious browsing.
-The waterfront shopping mall also has a variety of shops.
+Strolling the main streets and window shopping in Copenhagen is a joy.
+The most popular shopping district includes the five pedestrian streets of Stroget, although souvenirs can be found throughout the city.
+For well-known retailers and high-end fashion the department stores of Magasin and Illum make for luxurious browsing.
+The waterfront shopping mall also has a good variety of shops.

 Lego or Royal Copenhagen porcelain

 Visit Legoland Billund

 Be a beach bum at North Zealand